crytic/building-secure-contracts/program-analysis/echidna/common-testing-approaches.md

 In this case, there are several alternatives:

 **Contract wrapper**: define specific operations to "wrap" the system to test.
-For every operation that we want Echidna to execute in the system to test, we add one or more functions that performs external to it.
+For every operation that we want Echidna to execute in the system to test, we add one or more functions that performs external call to it.

 ```solidity
 contract ExternalTest {